DonnieData/Pewlett-Hackard-Analysis/README.md

 ## Overview
 The purpose of this project is to perform analysis on a large-scale of employee data for a company with over 30,000 employees.
+The company Pewlett Hackard is reviewing staffing metrics, namely retirement and needs assistance wrangling the data that will help transalte who may be and is eleigible fore retirement.

 -data mapping  (ERD)